wp-plugins/tradetracker-store/readme.txt

 == Frequently Asked Questions ==
 = Do you have an example ? =
-You can see the plugin in action on: http://www.freekidscolorpages.com/store/blu-rays/
+You can see the plugin in action on: http://www.debesteschoenen.nl This site also uses the Statistics addon (the page you see before being redirected)

 = Have you gotten any questions yet? =